youzan/vant/packages/vant/docs/markdown/quickstart.en-US.md

 #### 4. Style of Function Components

 Some components of Vant are provided as function, including `Toast`, `Dialog`, `Notify` and `ImagePreview`.
-When using function components, `unplugin-vue-components` can not auto import the component style, so we need to import style manually.
+When using function components, `unplugin-vue-components` cannot parse the automatic registration component, resulting in `@vant/auto-import-resolver` unable to parse the style, so the style needs to be introduced manually.

 ```js
 // Toast